Frequently asked questions about special purpose acquisition companies.

 - – 03/01/2022

 Special purpose acquisition companies (SPACs) are not new investment options.
-But their popularity has grown dramatically in recent years, and that momentum appears to have continued into 2021.
+But their popularity has grown dramatically in recent years.

 Here are answers to frequently asked questions about SPACs.

 What is a SPAC?

 Essentially, a SPAC—which can also be known as a "blank check company"—is a publicly listed company designed solely to acquire one or more privately held companies.
 The SPAC is a shell company when it goes public (i.e., it has no existing operations or assets other than cash and any investments).